Binning Wood SoSOL

 Registration

 This will be online in advance.
-Entry on the Day at Registration near the car park – look for the ELO flag.
+Some Entry on the Day will be available at Registration.

 If would like advice before going out or if you think you will take over an hour please arrive and start early.